EnesMalikCevik/Mother-Clock/README.md

 -1 Arduino UNO-
 -16X2 LCD with I2C module-
-1	DS3231 RTC Module,
+-1	DS3231 RTC Module-
-1 DHT11 Temperature Module,
+-1 DHT11 Temperature Module-
-2	Buzzers,
+-2	Buzzers-
-2 Leds (one blue one red),
+-2 Leds (one blue one red)-
-4	330 ohm resistors,
+-4	330 ohm resistors-
-Connecting wires (M-M and F-M) ,
+-Connecting wires (M-M and F-M)-
-1	Breadboard,
+-1	Breadboard-
-1 9V battery and its adapter,
+-1 9V battery and its adapter-

 You can find all the additional libraries that are required above.